 Traces and Traceability

 As “native” trackers can tell, traceability is all about identifying the origin of the footprint and keeping on with the individuals involved.
-Applied to software engineering, that would entail a stable and non ambiguous taxonomy of requirements (for categories) and built-in mechanisms (for individuals).
+Applied to software engineering, that would entail a stable and non ambiguous taxonomy of requirements (for categories of business objects and activities) and built-in mechanisms (for individuals artifacts).

 Objectives & Categories